CloudCannon/docsycannon-docs/content/en/about/_index.md

     color: primary
     height: auto
     text: >-
       This is the technical documentation for DocsyCannon.
-DocsyCannon is a Hugo template based on the popular Docsy theme, meant to be filled out using the CloudCannon CMS.<br><br>DocsyCannon is aimed to make the creation of technical documentation sites easy and accessible regardless of whether you are a developer or an editor.
+DocsyCannon is the Hugo theme Docsy, configured to be live editable in CloudCannon's Content Management System.&nbsp;

+      <br><br>DocsyCannon allows you to create technical documentation sites
+      without having any developer experience, or provides developers a way to work with content editors.
     heading: What is DocsyCannon?
     id:
   - _bookshop_name: section/lead